 Goon 1: Stuck on the night shift again?
 Man, I hate these rich bastards with their overpriced stuff.

-Goon 2: I swear, if I get another long shift, I am going to blow up.
+Goon 2: I swear, if I get another long shift, I am going to lose it.

 Goon 1: Pay’s not even THAT good.
 And that old Himeki castle we have to guard gives me the creep.

 Goon 2: I heard that there is a monster locked up in there.
-I pity the fool that try to bust in and steal - what is it that we’re guarding again?
+I pity the fool that tries to bust in and steal - what is it that we’re guarding again?

-Goon 1: Some sword in the middle of castle
+Goon 1: Some sword in the middle of castle.

 Goon 2: That’s it!
 All that trouble for a sword?

 Goon 1: Yup.
-Heard it gave the wielder unlimited powers or something.
+Heard it gave the wielder unlimited powers or something, the Puracebo.

-Goon 2: What is its name?

-Goon 1: Some weird name I can’t bother to remember, Puracebo???

-Goon 2: Oh shoot!
+Goon 2: What a weird name!
+Goon 1: Oh shitake mushroom!
 Time to get going.
 Quick, get yourself a drink and let’s get out of here, our shifts start soon.

 Goon 1: !!!
 Never mind the drink, let’s get out of here before we get our pay docked.